 Introduction

+In conference management systems, submission systems or pre-printing services digital content is uploaded for peer-reviewers to view, rate and making corrections or contributions.

 These days a huge amount of the success of scientists depend on their release rate of scientific papers.
 The pressure in many fields is high.
-To cope with that pressure there are a lot of cases of plagiarism, including self-plagiarism (where content is repacked), and even the release of fake articles (e.g. created with SCIgen, which is a random paper generator which creates papers which sound ‘scientific’, but at least they are non-sense).
+To cope with that pressure there are a lot of cases of plagiarism as well as other uncredited use of information.
+Especially in the early stadium scientific work is fragile.

-Publishing companies try to filter out deceiving publications.
-But because the amount of papers, whose entry is huge, most of the work is done with computer algorithms for plagiarism detection.
-Another approach are conference management systems, submission systems or pre-printing services, which are internet based platforms where a paper can be reviewed by other peer-reviewers, scientist or publishing personal, who also should check for correct citation and plagiarism.
 Lately a case of fraud was in the media.
 A reviewer rejected a paper including an expensive study, stole the results and released it repacked at another publisher.
-The originator then blamed the plagiator for the fraud, but what if the author couldn’t prove that he is the originator?
+The originator then blamed the plagiarist for the fraud, but what if the author couldn’t prove that he is the originator?

-The originator of a media relies often on the integrity of such services and its members, when he’s not looking himself for appropriate steps to ensure that he can provide evidence that he’s the owner.
+The originator of a digital content relies often on the integrity of such services and its members, when he’s not looking himself for appropriate steps to ensure that he can provide evidence that he’s the owner.

-A possible solution for this problem in conference management systems could be trusted timestamping.
-With trusted timestamping, we can proof that a certain document (or other digital media) belongs to us at a certain time.
+A possible solution for this problem in conference management systems could be decentralized trusted timestamping.
+With trusted timestamping, we can proof that a certain document (or other digital content) existed at a certain time and thus we’re the originator.
+Also, this can be used to timestamp any contribution to scientific work, which makes sense when contributions are used uncredited.
+This makes it saver to use such systems for all participants.

 Trusted Timestamping is in use for a long time.
-But mostly it was dependent on trusted timestamping authorities (TSA).
-These are central services and due to this one depend on the reliability and availability of the service.
+But it was dependent on trusted timestamping authorities (TSA).
+These are central services and due to this one depend on the trustworthiness and availability of the service.
+They also have fees, which makes it expensive when a high number of timestamps are needed.

-In 2012 Prof. Dr. Gipp developed a new, decentralized approach using the bitcoin blockchain.
-This approach makes the trusted timestamping independent from TSA’s and even from his own provided service originstamp.org.
-This approach has several advantages.
-Since the bitcoin blockchain is worth billions of dollars, it assumable will last for a very long time.
+In 2012, Prof. Dr. Gipp developed a new, decentralized approach using the bitcoin blockchain.
+This approach makes the trusted timestamping independent from a TSA and even from his own provided service originstamp.org.
+Since the bitcoin blockchain is worth billions of dollars, it presumably will last for a very long time.
 As long as a single node with the blockchain exists, the timestamps will be verifiable.

-In short, for a certain media is a unique SHA-256 hash computed in the originators browser, which afterwards is sent to the originstamp.org API.
+In short, for a certain digital content is a unique SHA-256 hash computed in the originators computer, which afterwards is sent to the originstamp.org API.
 The API accumulates all hashes over a period of time (currently 24h) and creates then an aggregated hash.
-This hash is encoded to a string via Base58.
-Afterwards a transaction in the blockchain is triggered with the string.
+This hash is encoded to a string via Base58, which is then a valid Bitcoin address.
+Afterwards a transaction in the blockchain is triggered to the address.
+After a time the transaction gets confirmed, which means that the transaction is in the blockchain with an assigned timestamp.

-With the owners’ hash and the list of hashes which were used to create the aggregated hash, the media can be verified even without originstamp.org.
+With the owners’ hash and the list of hashes which were used to create the aggregated hash, the task is reproducible, so the content can be verified in Bitcoin’s blockchain even without originstamp.org.

+The approach through the aggregation of hashes makes it possible to supply a very high number of trusted timestamps at very low cost.
+Also, the overhead for management systems, submission systems or pre-printing services is minimal, since the main computations are done by originstamp.org and the originators computer.

 Goal of the Project